froland/getdata-prj/README.md

  * run_analysis.R: This script analyses the raw data and create a new file "feature_means.txt" which contains the analysis results.
  * getdata-projectfiles-UCI HAR Dataset.zip: the [raw data file][1].
- * UCI HAR Dataset_info.txt: explanation of the raw data from getdata-projectfiles-UCI HAR Dataset.zip
  * features_means.txt: the result of running the analyse_data.R script on the data obtained with the get_data.R script.
 This is the wide form as mentioned in the rubric as either long or wide form is acceptable, see